-Pulaski Survival Guide: Here’s the Map
+Pulaski Skyway Survival Guide – Here’s the map and more

-1. What exactly will be closed?
+1. What exactly is closed?

-Route 1 & 9 northbound between Newark and Jersey City will be closed to all traffic.
+Route 1 & 9 northbound between Newark and Jersey City will remain closed to all traffic.
 The southbound lanes will be open.
 A few other entrance and exit ramps will also be closed including:

 - The Broadway entrance ramp to the southbound lanes of the Pulaski Skyway;